- Best sports cars

 The Ford Mustang is a car that favours clout over elegance.
 The original muscle car is a sports car done the American way.

-As a result, you get a 5.0-litre V8 in a large coupe body.
+As a result, you get a 5.0-litre V8 in a large coupe body - you'll want that version, not the disappointing 2.3-litre Ecoboost model.
 It's the first Mustang to get independent rear suspension so it feels more manageable in bends than Mustangs of old.
-That said, the dominant entity is the lazy way it delivers its performance and the bassy sounds it makes while doing it.
+That said, the dominant entity is the lazy way it delivers its performance and the bassy soundtrack it makes while doing it.

 The interior is more functional than attractive, but it's big and airy - ideal for long journeys.
 The back seat is pretty usable and the boot is large.

-For £60k, you can pick up a Porsche 911 that’s a few years old and has around 20,000 miles on the clock.
+For £60k, you can pick up a Porsche 911 that’s a few years old and has around 25,000 miles on the clock.
 The Porsche has an immersive driving experience but it’s also a car you can happily use every day.
+If you want something a little newer, check out the more affordable Porsche Cayman.

-It depends whether you want your £100k car to focus on luxury or sports performance, but for us the Porsche 911 is one of the best cars for £100k along with the hand built Bentley Continental GT.
+It depends whether you want your £100k car to focus on luxury or sports performance, but for us the Porsche 911 is one of the best cars for £100k along with the hand-built Bentley Continental GT - both are very different takes on the same theme.

 If you’re looking to get a used luxury sports car for £60,000 or less, the Bentley Continental GT is a great option.
 Its V8 and W12 engines deliver serious shove even though the heavy Bentley is weighed down with leather and wood.